What is nail psoriasis?

 Remember that nails grow extremely slowly and what you are influencing is not the existing nail but new nail that is developing from the nail plate.
 It may, therefore, take up to a year for fingernails, and two years for toenails, to grow out normally; you will need to be patient with any treatment.
 It’s worth noting that toenails can fail to respond where fingernails improve substantially.

 Injections of steroids under the nail – these usually require additional injection of local anaesthetic and are not a good routine treatment.

 Removal of the nail – nails can be removed quite painlessly using a high concentration of urea applied under polythene occlusion to the nail.
 The nail becomes rather jelly-like and can be peeled off.
-Nails can also be removed by X-ray therapy or surgery, however, nails may still often grow back with an abnormal appearance.
+Nails can be removed by surgery, however, nails may still often grow back with an abnormal appearance.
 X-ray treatment may cause nail shredding, but is not an advisable treatment in most instances.

 If your fingernails are affected, that hand can be painful and you may find the dexterity of your fingers is restricted.
 If the toenails are affected it’s sometimes helpful to seek attention from a chiropodist, who may be able to remove the excess thickening of the nails to reduce the pressure when wearing shoes.
 This can reduce pain and improve mobility.
 Specialist shoes may also prove helpful; you can easily find various suppliers by searching on the internet or asking a chiropodist or podiatrist for recommendations.